-The Watpac Board of Directors is responsible for developing the company’s strategic direction and driving sustainable shareholder value.
+The Watpac Board of Directors is responsible for developing the company’s strategic direction.
 It is comprised of individuals who are each known and respected for their extensive experience and knowledge in the fields of finance, property or construction.

 Board of Directors

 Non-Executive DirectorMs Evans is a partner in the Clayton Utz Competition group, practising in competition law.
 She has been practising since 1987 and a partner since 1994.
 Ms Evans was a Board member of Clayton Utz for four years and Chairman for two.
 She is also a director of Cycling Australia Limited and a councillor of the National Competition Council.
 Ms Evans has a Bachelor of Jurisprudence and a Bachelor of Laws from the University of Western Australia, and is a member of the Australian Institute of Company Directors.
 Ms Evans is the Chair of the Nomination Committee and is a member of the Audit and Risk Committee.